Been bitten by a dog?

 Dog bites have been on the increase in the UK in recent years.
 Figures show an average of around 7,693 admissions to NHS hospitals a year for dog-related injuries, with a total of 23,078 between 2015 and 2018.

 Dog bites account for the majority of bite claims.
 Many different breeds of dogs commonly bite, including border collies, rottweilers and pit bull terriers.

 Dog Bite Injuries

-Dog bite injuries can vary and many can leave victims needing emergency medical treatment.
-The effects of are often devastating for victims.
+Dog bite injuries can vary in severity, many can leave victims needing emergency medical treatment.
+The effects are often devastating for victims.
 They might have to stay in hospital for a long period of time and/or endure extensive injuries such as psychological damage and physical impairment.